Aulin34/dnd-quartz/content/public/Characters/NPCs/Known NPCs/Vultik Kastine.md

 - Believes that the [[The Ashen Maw]] created the disease because of its ties to the Underdark.

-- Set bounty on Suave believing that he has dark ulterior motives.
+- Set bounty on Suave believing that he has dark ulterior motives

+- After the great fire worm destroyed much of Honos, he resigned from his position as King of Honos.